softwaremill/kcpilot/docs/index.md

 Sharing your input with us you can:

-- Gain early access to the private KafkaPilot beta.
+- Gain early access to the private KCPilot beta.
 - Receive priority treatment by having your responses mapped directly to our backlog.
 - Transform tribal knowledge into automated checks to scale expertise across teams with diagnostics.
 - Test scenarios across diverse environments for higher reliability.